Chapter 8 Advising Travelers with Specific Needs

 - Despite short travel times, air crews may be more adventuresome and thus have more risk than typical tourists.

 Given these factors, it is worth noting some guidelines for this special group.
 In general, air carriers traveling to destinations in the developing world try to inform their crews about health issues they may face.
-However, airlines do not necessarily have available on their staff occupational health or other providers who are experts in travel medicine, and the airlines may not be aware of special risks at their destinations.
-Air crews and clinicians seeing such travelers should, therefore, encourage airlines to avail themselves of professionals who are knowledgeable in the field and who can help determine recommendations for the various destinations served.
+However, airlines do not necessarily have available on their staff occupational health or other providers who are experts in travel medicine, and may not be aware of special risks at the destinations they serve.
+Therefore, airlines may wish to avail themselves of professionals who are knowledgeable in the field and who can help determine recommendations for the various destinations served.

-Pilots often know some of the medications and classes of medications that are not permitted while flying, so clinicians should always discuss medication options.
-Medications with central nervous system adverse events should not be prescribed, and pilots should take a trial between trips of any new medications or those that could have side effects that may interfere with flying.
+Pilots are often aware of some of the medications and classes of medications that may interfere with their flight capacity.
+Medications that affect the central nervous system should not be prescribed, and pilots should take a trial between trips of any new medications or those that could have side effects that may interfere with flying.
 Pilots and flight attendants should also be aware that certain foods and beverages contain trace amounts of products that could cause a drug screen to turn positive.
-If questions arise, an aeromedical examiner should be consulted (www.faa.gov/pilots/amelocator/) who will know the Federal Aviation Administration rules for what medications can and cannot be taken by pilots.
-These physicians are responsible for certifying that pilots are fit to fly, and they examine pilots regularly.
+If questions arise, an FAA-certified aeromedical examiner (AME) should be consulted (www.faa.gov/pilots/amelocator) who will know which medications can and cannot be taken.
+Sometimes medication decisions are made on a case-by-case basis.
+AMEs examine pilots regularly and are responsible for certifying that pilots are fit to fly.

 GENERAL HEALTH MEASURES